- Home

 - Drug and alcohol addiction classes

-- GED classes
+- GED preparation classes

 - Health care services

-- Library and legal services
+- Library and legal access services

 - Recreational opportunities